 A friend and former co-worker of mine (Sean Deuby) has some excellent Active Directory Troubleshooting guides available online for free.
 These aren’t going to solve every problem for you but are great to ensure you have covered your basis when trying to troubleshoot Active Directory.
 Take a look at the link to see all the great help he has.

 You know…is the Internet great?
 I mean really think about all the great things that are available at our finger tips, things like these great troubleshooting guides.
 The Internet hasn’t always been great but I’d say over the last 5 years it has really blossomed well.
 I know there is bad and harmful things out there but I really do believe that there is more good than bad…OK, time for me to stop thinking out loud again.

-I have on the product.
+I’ve been a fan of Server Core since I heard about it and you can see by the 20+ posts I have on the product.
 Server Core has been out since Windows 2008 which is just under 40 months.
 Server Core R2 has been out for about 20 months.
 One of the selling points that Microsoft made on server core was that it would have a reduced attack surface and thus you would have fewer reboots due to patches.
 While preparing for a talk on Server Core I wanted to investigate this a bit more.
 I reached out for some help to Andrew Mason (if you don’t know that name you aren’t a Server Core hard core freak like me).
 Andrew runs the official Server Core blog over on TechNet.
 Andrew sent me some wonderful information on the subject that I’d like to share with you.